We’ve discussed before how important it is to add the topic of how to be kind to the learning for your kids.

 (How much more interesting can learning be than reading a book and then doing the lesson or watching a movie and doing a lesson?)

-Check out these four amazing kindness books and the free lesson plans and activities to go with the book.
+Check out these amazing kindness books and the free lesson plans and activities to go with each book!

-4 Awesome Kindness Books for Kids + Lesson Plans
+10 Crazy Cool Kindness Books for Kids + Lesson Plans and Activities

 The Kindness Quilt is a book about random acts of being nice that are placed on paper “quilt” sheets.